nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 #### Method 2: Using the ion-core Package

-The `ion-core` package contains only a subset of essential BP functionalities - particular those features that are more stable and have been deployed for operations previously.
+The `ion-core` package contains only a subset of essential BP functionalities - particularly those features that are more stable and have been deployed for operations previously.
 The `ion-core` package can be [downloaded here](https://github.com/nasa-jpl/ion-core).
-Please following the `README.md` file there for installation instructions.
+Please follow the `README.md` file there for installation instructions.

 ## Windows 7 & Windows 10